EmbeddedLLM/vllm-0.1.4-rocm/README.md

 vLLM ROCm port
 </h1>

 This version of vLLM supports model inferencing and serving on AMD GPUs with ROCm.
 This ROCm port was adapted from [vLLM](https://github.com/vllm-project/vllm) v0.1.4 and [xformers](https://github.com/facebookresearch/xformers), replacing the attention forward method employed in xformers by the ROCm realization of [flash attention](https://github.com/ROCmSoftwarePlatform/flash-attention).
+Currently only LLaMA/Vicuna models have been tested.

 For more details on the implementation, please visit our [blog post]().

-Supported models:
-- LLaMA / Vicuna

 ---